SachinthyaCodes/Email-Feedback-Classifier/README.md

-convert below text into markdown (README file for github)---># 📬 Email Feedback Classifier & Sentiment Analyzer (NLP + Transformers)
+# 📬 Email Feedback Classifier & Sentiment Analyzer (NLP + Transformers)

 This beginner-friendly project classifies email feedback into types like **complaints**, **praise**, or **feature requests**, and analyzes **sentiment** using both **rule-based** and **transformer-based** techniques.